timklapdor/csulx/readme.md

 ## The CSU Online Learning Exchange

-This site was built to accomodate Version 2 of the CSU Online Learning Model and it's associacted resources.
-These include the OLM Mixer and a growing collection of Strategies & Practice examples that ilustrate how they can be utilised to increase student engagement.
+This site was built to accommodate Version 2 of the CSU Online Learning Model and it's associated resources.
+These include the OLM Mixer and a growing collection of Strategies & Practice examples that illustrate how they can be utilised to increase student engagement.

 ### Updates

+** 6 March 2017 **

+Creating a stable update to build the next set of features.
+Will be updating CSS to be more responsive and improve the readability of the site.

+- Tweaks to mixer code to reduce size of flyouts and slow down the animation
+- Edits to text to fix minor mistakes
+- Commenting out access to new Case Study pages - will build on separate branch and merge back in
+- Planning to update styles and go for more responsive typography to improve readability

 ** 15 September 2016**